Dispute Resolution > Costs and Funding

 What Are Costs and Funding in SQE1?

-Understanding costs and funding is essential for SQE1 because examiners test Part 36 consequences extensively—these are high-value exam points.
+Understanding costs and funding is essential for SQE1 because SQE1 questions may test Part 36 consequences extensively—these are high-value exam points.
 Candidates must also understand how costs interact with pre-action conduct, settlement and ADR, and interim applications.
-The distinction between standard and indemnity basis assessment, and the impact of costs budgeting in multi-track claims, are also frequently tested.
+The distinction between standard and indemnity basis assessment, and the impact of costs budgeting in multi-track claims, are also worth revising carefully.

 Key Principles for SQE1